My Story

 5 a.m.
 Physical Conditioning Sessions.

 My father would wake us three times a week at 5 a.m. starting at 5 years old, to run miles of laps, in the dark, around the local track.
 In addition to mandatory “PT”, we were required to compete in local track meets with t-shirts that said ‘property of team [my maiden name].’
-There was never a year when my siblings and I didn’t win in our respective age categories – and this was expected of us.Primitive hiking and camping trips at various National Parks was also a huge part of my early years.
-Before “rucking” was a thing, my siblings and I were doing it all over the country.
-From these experiences, I developed comfort with the kind of habitual discomfort that helps us meet our greatest goals in life.
+There was never a year when my siblings and I didn’t win in our respective age categories – and this was expected of us.After a local track meet - My brother

 Foreign Service Trips.